-Name Description Name of the SCI, assigned by the user.
+Name of the SCI, assigned by the user.
 Description of the slave configuration for the use case, assigned by the user.
+Options Keep modules If a slave supports modules/slots, the user can decide whether these are to be exported or whether the module and device data are to be combined during export.
 AoE Set AmsNetId The configured AmsNetId is exported.
 Usually this is network-dependent and cannot always be determined in advance.
 EoE Set MAC and IP The configured virtual MAC and IP addresses are stored in the SCI.
 Usually these are network-dependent and cannot always be determined in advance.
 CoE Set cycle time(0x1C3x.2) The configured cycle time is exported.
 Usually this is network-dependent and cannot always be determined in advance.
 ESI Reference to the original ESI file.
 Export Save SCI file.